DicoAji/DicoAji/README.md

 Here are some ideas to get you started:

-- 👀 I’m interested in web developer especially Front-End Web Developer
+- 👀 I’m interested in web developer especially Front-End Web Developer and Machine Learning
 - 🪑 I’m currently learning Diponegoro University, majoring in Informatics
 - 🏢 I'm a Front End Engineer working for a project in Dinas Pendidikan & Kebudayaan Kabupatn Batang
 - 💻 I'm a Full Stack Developer for project report on discovery of cultural heritage objects in Batang district